Coinhive removal instructions

 What is Coinhive?

-Coinhive is a service that allows web developers to inject sites with scripts that employ visitors' computers to mine Monero cryptocurrency.
+Coinhive (also knows as XMR Miner) is a service that allows web developers to inject sites with scripts that employ visitors' computers to mine Monero cryptocurrency.
 The idea behind Coinhive is legitimate and this service itself is not harmful, however, some web developers who employ this service become greedy and take advantage of the system: cryptocurrency is mined without users' consent and use of system resources is not limited by them.
 As a result, these people often misuse up to 100% of system resources without permission.

 As mentioned, users often visit malicious sites inadvertently - they are redirected by potentially unwanted adware-type programs (PUPs).
 These programs employ tools to deliver banner, pop-up, and other intrusive ads.
 A pop-up ad is essentially a new browser window in which a specific website is opened.
 All displayed ads can potentially lead to sites that use Coinhive.
 In this way, developers promote malicious websites using intrusive advertising.
 In addition, adware-type apps are likely to gather information relating to users' Internet browsing activity.
 Collected data might contain private details that developers later share with third parties (potentially, cyber criminals).
 Research shows that these people misuse private information to generate revenue - behavior that can lead to serious privacy issues or even identity theft.
 Therefore, the presence of a data-tracking app on your system might lead to serious privacy issues or even identity theft.
 Adware-type PUPs must be eliminated immediately.